NazgulCoder/Mikrotik-IP-Firewall/README.md

 Why I made this?

-Personal need since there is no project like this on the internet, at least not free
+Personal need since there is no project like this on the internet, at least not free.
+Don't get me wrong, I know there are people who make lists like I'm doing, but they do not release their tools to do so and to automatically commit updates to Github.
+With my project you can decide which lists add and remove, so you have 100% flexibility for your needs!